 Things to consider

 Many caffeinated beverages are also loaded with sugar.
 Drinking sodas, flavored coffees, and energy drinks can add hundreds of calories to your child’s diet.
 Over time, this can cause obesity.
+Sugar also increases the risk for insulin resistance and type 2 diabetes.

 The sugary drinks are also harmful to your child’s teeth.
 They can cause tooth decay and cavities.